sirji-ai/sirji/README.md

 The tools for crawling URLs (converting them into markdowns), searching for terms on Google, and a custom logger are developed within the Python package [`sirji-tools`](https://pypi.org/project/sirji-tools/) (located in the `tools` folder of this monorepo). <a href="https://pypi.org/project/sirji-tools/"><img src="https://img.shields.io/pypi/v/sirji-tools.svg" alt="Sirji Tools on PyPI" height="15"></a>

 All these packages are invoked by Python Adapter Scripts, which are spawned by the extension.

+## Contributing

+We welcome contributions to Sirji!
+If you're interested in helping improve this VS Code extension, please take a look at our [Contributing Guidelines](./CONTRIBUTING.md) for more information on how to get started.

+Thank you for considering contributing to Sirji.
+We look forward to your contributions!

+## Reporting Issues

+If you run into any issues or have suggestions, please report them by following our [issue reporting guidelines](./ISSUES.md).
+Your reports help us make Sirji better for everyone.

 ## License